 KS: Well, like I said, my dad had a lot of friends.
 He was a drinker, so he knew a lot of the bars, and them guys were invited to the wedding, too, you know.
-So [unintelligible]
+So we ran low—

-CS: And he was a Knights of Columbus member too.
+CS: [at the same time] And he was a Knights of Columbus member too.

 CS: Eleven or twelve?